Phase Transitions in Bandits with Switching Constraints

-\ABSTRACT{ We consider the classical stochastic multi-armed bandit problem with a constraint on the total cost incurred by switching between actions.
-We prove matching upper and lower bounds on regret and provide near-optimal algorithms for this problem.
-Surprisingly, we discover phase transitions and cyclic phenomena of the optimal regret.
-That is, we show that associated with the multi-armed bandit problem, there are phases defined by the number of arms and switching costs, where the regret upper and lower bounds in each phase remain the same and drop significantly between phases.
-The results enable us to fully characterize the trade-off between regret and incurred switching cost in the stochastic multi-armed bandit problem, contributing new insights to this fundamental problem.
-Under the general switching cost structure, the results reveal a deep connection between bandit problems and graph traversal problems, such as the shortest Hamiltonian path problem.}
+\ABSTRACT{ { We consider the classical stochastic multi-armed bandit problem with a constraint that limits the total cost incurred by switching between actions to be no larger than a given \emph{switching budget}.
+For this problem, we prove matching upper and lower bounds on the optimal (i.e., minimax) regret, and provide efficient rate-optimal algorithms.
+Surprisingly, the optimal regret of this problem exhibits a non-conventional growth rate in terms of the time horizon and the number of arms.
+Consequently, we discover surprising ``phase transitions'' regarding how the \emph{optimal regret rate} changes with respect to the switching budget: when the number of arms is fixed, there are equal-length phases, where the optimal regret rate remains (almost) the same within each phase and exhibits abrupt changes between phases; when the number of arms grows with the time horizon, such abrupt changes become subtler and may disappear, but a generalized notion of phase transitions involving certain new measurements still exists.
+The results enable us to fully characterize the trade-off between the regret rate and the incurred switching cost in the stochastic multi-armed bandit problem, contributing new insights to this fundamental problem.
+Under the general switching cost structure, the results reveal interesting connections between bandit problems and graph traversal problems, such as the shortest Hamiltonian path problem.} }